 High-End Shops at Hudson Yards Along with Mainstream Favorites

-The Shops and Restaurants at Hudson Yards are filled with high-end designers.
+The Shops and Restaurants at Hudson Yards are filled with high-end designers and has become a destination for shopping in NYC.
 When you enter through the same side as The Vessel, you’re automatically greeted with a huge Christian Dior sign.

 That’s going to be a lot of people’s first impression and it’s a shopper’s dream.
 The layout and feel are quite similar to the Shops at Columbus Circle.
 Here, you’ll find shops like Neiman Marcus, Cartier, Forty-Five Ten which is a high-end designer store that takes the concept of art and fashion, Piaget, Dior, Louis Vuitton, Tiffany’s, Rolex and many more luxury stores.